SpaceVolcanoes/receipt-analysis-backend/docs/technical.md

 ### OCR _*(planned, not yet implemented)_

 Our OCR service is a small containerized python application served by [Flask](https://palletsprojects.com/p/flask/) framework internally on port `5000`.
-Its goal is to provide our Backend service with text extraction features from the images files uploaded by our users using [Tesseract](https://github.com/tesseract-ocr/), [Tensorflow](https://www.tensorflow.org/) and [PixelLib](https://github.com/ayoolaolafenwa/PixelLib).
+Its goal is to provide our backend service with text extraction features from the image files uploaded by our users using [Tesseract](https://github.com/tesseract-ocr/), [Tensorflow](https://www.tensorflow.org/) and [PixelLib](https://github.com/ayoolaolafenwa/PixelLib).

 ### Frontend